|Policy Title: Wheeled Conveyances||Category: Public Safety/Risk Management|

-This policy applies to all students, faculty, staff, visitors, and anyone else present on University property.
+This policy applies to all students, faculty, staff, visitors, and anyone else present on university property.

 DEFINITIONS USED IN THIS POLICY

-Wheeled conveyances means motor vehicles, motorized skateboards and “hover boards,” bicycles, skateboards, roller blades, roller skates, scooters, and all similar devices.
+Wheeled conveyance means motor vehicles, motorized skateboards and “hover boards,” bicycles, skateboards, roller blades, roller skates, scooters, and all similar devices.
 Wheelchairs and other means of mobility to assist with a disability are not included in this definition.

 - Indoor use of wheeled conveyances is prohibited.

-- Due to risk of fire and other hazards, motorized devices such as electric skateboards or hover boards, electric scooters, and all similar devices, whether battery powered, gas powered, or otherwise self-propelled, may not be taken into University buildings.
+- Due to risk of fire and other hazards, motorized devices such as electric skateboards or hover boards, electric scooters, and all similar devices, whether battery powered, gas powered, or otherwise self-propelled, may not be taken into university buildings.
 It is inadvisable to lock these devices to bike racks or skateboard racks, as the incidence of theft of these expensive devices is high.
 University housing residents should not bring these devices to campus.